coreyja/battlesnake-rs/README.md

 Eric is a single player snake.
 His goal is to survive as many turns as possible.

-To do this he odes a lot of tail chasing.
+To do this he does a lot of tail chasing.
 The high level strategy goes something like the following:

 - Use A* to find the shortest path to our tail
 - Use this path to pretend the snake is a complete 'circle', IE: Change the board such that our snake contains all pieces from the A* search we just did